dotansimha/graphql-code-generator/.changeset/overwrite-preset-outputs.md

 files outside that directory), and the lookup additionally required a `plugins` key that preset entries don't have.
 Both cases fell through to the global `config.overwrite` (default `true`).

-The entry's `overwrite` is now carried on each `FileOutput` (alongside `hooks` and `contentComparison`) when outputs are built, and honored per file — including for files a preset emits outside its `baseOutputDir`.